-In 2006, the FDA updated the safety information for combination products containing salmeterol (Serevent), including fluticasone/salmeterol (Advair Diskus and Advair HFA).
-Product safety information for formoterol (Foradil) was updated in 2006.
-The combination product budesonide/formoterol (Symbicort) also has this warning.
+In 2006, the FDA updated the safety information for products containing salmeterol, including the combination product fluticasone/salmeterol (Advair Diskus and Advair HFA).
 The labeling for these products contains a boxed warning about a small, but significant, increased risk of life-threatening asthma episodes or asthma related deaths observed in patients taking salmeterol in the recently completed Salmeterol Multicenter Asthma Research Trial (SMART).
 In the prematurely stopped study, only the single component agent, salmeterol, was administered.
 Post-hoc analysis indicates that the risk of these serious reactions was significantly higher in African-Americans.
 The FDA does note that the benefits of salmeterol in patients with COPD or asthma outweigh the risks.
+Product safety information for products containing formoterol, including the combination budesonide/formoterol (Symbicort) was also updated in 2006.
+This warning is also contained in the package insert of the newly approved product, mometasone/formoterol (Dulera).